 To the extent that the employer funds more than the required contribution, the actuary calculates the amount that may be added to the credit balance.

-The final section of the Schedule SB addresses funding relief.
+The final section of the Schedule SB addresses 2010 funding relief.
 This section of the schedule is unlikely to apply to small Defined Benefit Plans.
-Funding relief allowed for alternative amortization of any unfunded liabilities.
+This specific funding relief allowed for alternative amortization of any unfunded liabilities.
 Specifically, employers could have elected a 15-year amortization rather than a 7-year schedule (for calendar year plans, the 2022 plan year and subsequent plan years will use a 15-year amortization).
 The 2010 relief also permitted a 2-year interest-only option followed by a 7-year amortization.

 Do you need to file a Schedule SB?
 If you have a Defined Benefit Plan, you probably do.
 The good news is your actuary should coordinate and complete the filing.